Pokerole-Software-Development/foundry-pokerole/README.md

 This system implements special support for the following optional modules:
 - [Dice So Nice](https://foundryvtt.com/packages/dice-so-nice/): Adds 3D animation to dice rolls.
 Custom roll commands such as `/sc` are supported.
+- [Item Piles](https://foundryvtt.com/packages/item-piles): Adds lootable objects that can be added to the canvas, item trading between players, merchants and more.
+If this module is installed, it is automatically configured with the right settings to work with this system.
 - [PopOut](https://foundryvtt.com/packages/popout): Allows displaying documents in a separate window.

 The following modules are known to work and provide useful functionality: